• Skip to primary navigation

 In a vegan or vegetarian version, the meat is often replaced with tofu or other plant-based proteins, like soy curls.
 The starch thickened sauce can also be made vegan by using vegetable broth instead of chicken or beef broth, and by omitting oyster sauce or using a vegan substitute.

-Overall, just like chow mein, chop suey is a versatile and delicious dish that has become a beloved part of many cultural cuisines around the world, just like this Thai cashew stir fry.
+Overall, just like chow mein, chop suey is a versatile and delicious dish that is loved all around the world, just like this Thai cashew stir fry or these delicious dan dan noodles.

 📋 Ingredients